8 SAFE AND ECONOMICAL STEPS TO PRODUCING A 'PCB'

-Ferric Chloride is the most widely used etchant, because it is cheap, has long tank life and etches quickly and efficiently.
-Its one drawback is that it is messy and stains, however if you wear protective clothing and ensure any spillage is wiped away immediately with a damp cloth you should have no problems.
+Ferric Chloride is the most widely used etchant, because it is inexpensive, has long tank life and etches quickly and efficiently.
+The one drawback is that it stains, however if you wear protective clothing and ensure any spillage is wiped away immediately with a damp cloth you should have no problems.
 MEGA’s Ferric Chloride Stain Remover (600-039) can be used for removing stains from clothes, tanks, etc.

-- The alternatives to ferric is our fine etch crystals (3207V201), which are as safe as ferric and when in solution are very clean.
-The problem with Fine Etch is:- (a) Longer etching times (b) Short tank life (2 - 3 weeks), which can make it expensive if used infrequently. (c) Higher etching temperature, 50ºC
+- The alternative to Ferric is our (600-014) fine etch crystals, which are as safe as ferric and when in solution are very clean.
+The problem with Fine Etch is: - (a) Longer etching times (b) Short tank life (2 - 3 weeks), which can make it expensive if used infrequently. (c) Higher etching temperature, 50ºC

 - You could just leave resist on, but tinning gives following advantages: (a) You will give a professional finish to your board. (b) The tinning will greatly improve the solderability of the board. (c) The tin will protect the copper from oxidisation.